vrajp2906/Software-Testing/Combinatorial Testing/TestInfrastructure/TestData/README.md

 For more details, look at our report

-Assignment by Vraj Patel and Dhruv Patel as part of Exercise 2 CMPT 473 Fall 2024
+Project by Vraj Patel and Dhruv Patel